North Miami Beach orders immediate closure of condo building deemed unsafe - KTVZ

 “And that’s what pushed us to push the issue of their compliance, and then that’s when they submitted their report,” the city manager said, adding a 30-day notice of closure was posted by the city yesterday.
 The condo’s report was submitted to the city around 2 p.m.
 Friday, he said.

-The collapse of the Champlain Towers South last week prompted the city to launch a review of all high-rise condo buildings above five stories.
+The collapse of the Champlain Towers South in Surfside, Florida, last week prompted the city to launch a review of all high-rise condo buildings above five stories.

 Crestview has 156 units, Sorey said.
 The manager said he doesn’t know how many residents the building has.